IFE-Fiware/common_components/documents/KAFKA_ADMINISTRATION.md

 ### Overview

+This tool is not required for end user to the SIMPL-Middleware is it need for the developer of the middleware

 Common Components repo includes three components that are used as Kafka stack.
 Those are:
 * Confluent Operator, provided by a chart *confluent-for-kubernetes* from https://packages.confluent.io/helm
 * Kafka stack, from repository https://code.europa.eu/simpl/simpl-open/development/common-components/kafka